-The project site is currently zoned I-1 (industrial).
-The proposed zoning is PDMU.
-Information submitted for the review indicates that the proposed development is not consistent with the City of Atlanta's Future Land Use Plan.
-The future land use plan calls for mixed use, industrial, and high density residential
+The project site is currently zoned I-2 (industrial).
+The proposed zoning is MRC-3.
+Information submitted for the review indicates that the proposed development is consistent with the City of Atlanta's Future Land Use Plan, which calls for mixed use